microsoft/IoT-For-Beginners/3-transport/lessons/1-location-tracking/pi-gps-sensor.md

     This code imports the `serial` module from the `pyserial` Pip package.
 It then connects to the `/dev/ttyAMA0` serial port - this is the address of the serial port that the Grove Pi Base Hat uses for its UART port.
 It then clears any existing data from this serial connection.

-    Next a function called `printGPSData` is defined that prints out the line passed to it to the console.
+    Next a function called `print_gps_data` is defined that prints out the line passed to it to the console.

     Next the code loops forever, reading as many lines of text as it can from the serial port in each loop.
-It calls the `printGPSData` function for each line.
+It calls the `print_gps_data` function for each line.

     After all the data has been read, the loop sleeps for 1 second, then tries again.